withastro/docs/contributor-guides/translating-astro-docs.md

 - Does the code samples' titles, syntax highlighting (like `js` or `astro`), and highlighted lines match the English version?
 - Are there any links that could be localized? (e.g. Wikipedia and MDN links)

-**When you think a PR is good to be merged**, approve the PR through GitHub's "Review Changes" button or leave a "**LGTM!**" in the comments. (“LGTM” is an abbreviation of “Looks Good to Me” often used to approve pull requests.)
+Our maintainer's team does not know all the languages available for translation! **When you think a PR is good to be merged** after your suggestions were addressed (if any), approve it through GitHub's "Review Changes" button or leave a "**LGTM!**" in the comments to let us know. (“LGTM” is an abbreviation of “Looks Good to Me” often used to approve pull requests.)

+If you are not used to approving PRs or suggesting changes on GitHub, read about [how to review and suggest changes](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/reviewing-changes-in-pull-requests/reviewing-proposed-changes-in-a-pull-request) on GitHub Docs.

-## Translation Tips
+## Translation Process

-### How and how much to adapt your translation

-Not everything written in English will have a 1:1 translation, so it is not only allowed, but also encouraged to make language-specific adaptations to text when necessary.
-The two main goals of your translation should be:

-1. To represent the English documents as closely as possible, remembering that they have undergone extensive review to achieve their current form.

-2. To provide a natural, comfortable reading experience for a native speaker in the language.

-Things like removing or adding a comma, making a paragraph easier to read according to the language's structure and norms, and other small changes are examples of **helpful adaptations**, where the overall meaning is not changed.

-On the other hand, changing the page structure (e.g. moving headings, asides, etc.), the content itself (e.g. different examples, new paragraphs, etc.), and not faithfully translating the page are examples of **unhelpful adaptations**.
-These changes are more difficult for i18n contributors to review because they require significantly more effort to ensure that no meaning is lost or changed.

-Please note that our English documents are written only after significant research, collaboration and negotiation by a team of developers and writers.
-Everything from page titles to code example file names has been discussed and agreed upon, so translations must represent the existing text without significant adaptation.
-There may be room for improvement!
-But, in our project, that happens only in the English documentation, and then the changes are represented in our translations.

-If you find a section that is difficult to translate into your language, then that might mean that the English docs need some work!
-Please file a GitHub Issue and let us know.
-If you have some ideas for improvement, please use an Issue to make suggestions to the English documentation.
+To start working on translating a part of [docs.astro.build](https://docs.astro.build/), the first step is to figure out where the content lives in this repo:

+1. Is the text in the navigation menu (left sidebar on desktop, hamburger menu on mobile)?

+    ➤ Go to `src/i18n/{language}/nav.ts`

+2. Is the text in the search box or modal?

+    ➤ Go to `src/i18n/{language}/docsearch.ts`

+3. Is the text reused on several pages (e.g. right sidebar, article navigation, tutorial, etc.)

+    ➤ Go to `src/i18n/{language}/ui.ts`

+4. Is the text specific to one page (page title, main content, etc.)?

+    ➤ Go to `src/content/docs/{language}/{page-slug}.mdx`

+After you've found what you want to translate, check the [Translation Tracker](https://i18n.docs.astro.build/) and the open PRs to see if anyone's already done it.
+If not, tell your fellow translation crewmates you're on it to avoid someone else from working on the same page.

+> **Note**
+> Not sure if something should or not be translated?
+How does a certain component work?
+See our [Reference section](#reference).

+Got your PR published and want to know how to handle and ask for reviews?
+See our [Reviewee Process section](#reviewee).

+> **Warning**
+> Not all of our pages are ready for translation, we roll out new pages for translation based on their stability, so do not translate any page that doesn't include a "Translate this page" button in the "Contribute" section of the right sidebar.

+### Quality Standards & Adaptation

+We are only able to maintain multiple translations of the docs thanks to our amazing team of volunteers, who are prepared to spot typos and fix the occasional grammatical errors.
+Translations requiring full editing cannot be accepted and for that reason, we may close PRs that don't meet our criteria.

+We expect translators to be Astro users so that they are familiar with Astro terms and concepts.
+Translations should be faithful representations of the English text, at a native speaker's grammar level, without changes to the meaning and structure of a page.
+It is valid to make small deviations to a sentence order or structure if that means a better understanding of the text in the translation.

+Changes to the content itself should be only made in the English documentation.
+Any translations that attempt to "improve" the documentation will not be accepted, although we'd be happy to receive any possible improvements in the English docs first.

+### Pull Request Guidelines

+To improve the contribution experience for all parties involved, we have a few recommendations on how your PR should be like:

+1. To easily distinguish for which language a PR is for, we recommend following the `i18n(language): changes` title pattern, being `language` the [language's BCP 47 tag](#prerequisites) and `changes` a small description of the changes made, for example:

+    ```
+    i18n(pt-BR): Update `markdown-content.mdx` translation
+    ```

+2. PRs should be small.
+They can include multiple pages/files but avoid passing the 300 changed lines mark.
+By doing so, we allow reviewers to quickly go through them without being overwhelmed and help you keep track of the changes made to the files in the meantime.

+3. Add to the description any questions you have, anything that you found difficult, or issues along the way, which helps maintainers and reviewers to know if they need to look at anything more closely.

+4. Commits are squashed by default, meaning only your first commit will be added to our git history.
+If your PR should not mark the pages committed as updated (e.g. typo or broken link fixes), prefix it with `[i18nIgnore]` so our Translation Tracker won't mistake it with an update that matches the English version.

-### Language-specific Guides (Glossary & Style Guide)
+### Language Guides

-Translators are free to create and mantain a glossary, style guide and other tips for their language's translation squad.
+Translators are free to create and maintain a glossary, style guide, and other tips for their language's translation crew.
 This is a great way to keep translations consistent across contributors and to centralize team decisions.
 You can find it (or create it) inside the language's `i18n` folder as a `README.md` file.

 Feel free to take a look at the [Deutsch Guide](https://github.com/withastro/docs/blob/main/src/i18n/de/README.md) for an example.

+### Tutorials

+The pages under the `tutorial/` directory belong to the "Create a Blog" tutorial, which is a linear sequence of lessons to introduce users to Astro concepts.
+It would be distracting to follow a tutorial with only some of its pages translated, therefore we cannot merge a tutorial before it's been fully translated.

+Translating the entire tutorial is a huge job for one translator, and as we care about making our workflow sustainable, we've made a different workflow specifically for the tutorial pages to avoid burdening any contributor working on them.

+As with any other PR, it is recommended to be small, something between 1 to 3 lessons (each lesson is its own `.mdx` file) or a full unit if small (equivalent to a chapter of the tutorial).

+If there isn't an existing `language/tutorial` branch to target, publish your PR to the `main` branch and we will take care of creating it and updating your PR to merge there instead.
+After the first PR has been merged, one maintainer will create a WIP (Work in Progress) PR to merge this branch into `main`.

+This allows for the smaller pieces of the tutorial to be translated by different contributors and merged without showing up on the main site before its fully completed.

+> **Warning**
+> Since the changes aren't made to the `main` branch, be sure to check on Discord and on the tutorial branch if the page's been translated already.

+## Reference

+We welcome novice contributors and Astro users who may not be fully aware of how certain things work, and for that reason, we've made a guide on how certain elements should be translated or treated.

 ### Frontmatter